 Microsoft Excel lookup is a Microsoft Excel function that searches for values in a column or row of a spreadsheet list or table.
 The V in VLOOKUP stands for vertical (column) while the H in HLOOKUP is for horizontal (row).
 When performing a Vlookup, each match found will return the corresponding value on the same row in the next column.
 For example, if you were looking for a number in a phone book you would read down the list of names until you found the name you were looking for and then move your finger to the right (in the same row) to find the associated phone number.

 A perfect real world example of how a VLOOKUP could be used in Microsoft Excel, is a spreadsheet containing a list of thousands of part numbers, each with their own description and price.
 Using a VLOOKUP you could type in a part number and immediately get the description or price of that part number.
-Lets use the below example table as an example for working with a VLOOKUP.
+Lets use the example below table as an example for working with a VLOOKUP.

 |1||Part Number||Description||Price||Availability||Part Number:|